MelloSec/DKIMPossibleV2/README.md

 ## Usage
 I made this as easy as possible because of my own shortcomings.
-This is what it takes, this is waht it expects.
+This is what it takes, this is what it expects.
 Modify this as you see fit, the values will be passed from the Deploy script to the Gen-Whatever scripts to create the templates.
 Runs from .\Deploy\, which is deleted and recreated each run.

 ### Generate a new Key Vault, use an S3 backend to onboard a domain, onboard your domain and verify
 ```powershell
 $params = @{
     s3enabled = $true # only supported way right now
     genKeyVault = $true
     BUCKET = "mrbucket"